bashtage/ng-numpy-randomstate/README.md

 ## Status

 * There is no documentation.
-* Only double and integer RNGs are available.
+* Only a small number of rngs are available: standard normal, standard gamma, standard exponential, standard uniform and random 64-bit integers.
 * Setting and restoring state works

 ## Plans